 What Is a Personal Loan?

-A personal loan is just another type of loan.
+A personal loan no credit check is just another type of loan.
 Therefore, the word personal shouldn’t confuse you that much.
 This loan is unsecured and it typically ranges from $1,000 to around $100,000.

 The amount is given to individuals with variable or fixed interest rates, which are useful in making large purchases or consolidating debt.